peak8/rhubarb-pi/DOCKER-REFERENCE.md

 &nbsp;

-## A Procedure to have the Rhubarb Pi map a port to a conatiner
+## A Procedure to have the Rhubarb Pi map a port to a container

 The following procedure is a safe way to give access to ttyUSBx devices from within the Docker container without granting --priveleged access, which creates a security vulnerability.